TFS Gulf

 Why India?

-The US and UK bring revenue and client relationships, but India has what no other KPMG firm does:
+US and UK bring revenue and client relationships, but India has what no other KPMG firm does:

 • Deep talent bench (Among the three regions, India leads in headcount by far)

-• Specialized capabilities (AI, Cyber, Tech, Risk)
+• Specialised capabilities (AI, Cyber, Tech, Risk)

 • Scalable delivery infrastructure

-India already powers much of the advisory work for US/UK clients — with innovation hubs and AI labs in place.
+India already powers much of the advisory work for US/UK clients, with innovation hubs and AI labs in place.

 With margin pressures mounting, consolidating delivery in India isn’t just smart — it’s strategic.